MikaelVallenet/MikaelVallenet/README.md

 - 🔭 Currently a student at [@Epitech](https://www.epitech.eu/)
 - 🤖 Head of AI at [@PoC](https://www.poc-innovation.fr/)
-- 🌱 I am continually trying to improve my skills in data science and machine learning.
+- 🌱 I am continually trying to improve in computer science & AI
 - 👯 open source contributor
 - 📫 How to reach me: mikael.vallenetpro@gmail.com